 No matter what kind of personal preparedness lifestyle you have in mind, there is bound to be one or more states on this list that will do the trick.

-- Pros: Varied terrain, generally few building codes, highly gun-friendly, pro-freedom culture, great options for off-grid power.
+- Pros: Varied terrain, generally few building codes, minimal gun laws, pro-freedom culture, great options for off-grid power.

-- Cons: Taxes on property can be high, extreme weather; border region is becoming a conflict zone.
+- Cons: Taxes on property can be high, extreme climate; border region is becoming a conflict zone.

 Often thought of as the very freest state in a free country, Texas has curried much in the way of tourism and favorable trade owing to its cultivated ideology of rugged independence and devil-may-care attitude towards the thoughts of others.